India on the rise as never before, on way to reclaim past glory: VP Dhankhar | Education

 India is on the rise as never before and is on the way to ''reclaim the glory'' it had enjoyed ages ago, Vice President Jagdeep Dhankhar said here on Thursday.

-The conference has been organised as part of the centenary celebrations of the Delhi University.
+The conference has been organised as part of the centenary celebrations of Delhi University.

 The vice president said India is ''on the rise as never before'' and the rise of the country is ''unstoppable''.